 - What To Do During Your Influencer Marketing Campaign

 - What To Do After Your Influencer Marketing Campaign

-- Tops Tips For Tracking The ROI Of Your Influencer Marketing Campaign
+- Tops Tips For Tracking Influencer Marketing ROI for you Campaigns

 Before launching your influencer marketing campaign, you need to decide and set realistic achievable goals for your campaign.
 How you measure your influencer marketing will depend on the goals you have chosen.

 Some of the most popular goals for influencer marketing is to:

 - Build brand awareness and reposition or strengthen your brand image